Raiyan27/Raiyan27/README.md

 # 💫 About Me:
-- 👨‍💻 I'm a passionate **MERN Stack Developer** with a love for building efficient and scalable web applications.
+- 👨‍💻 I'm a passionate **Software Developer** skilled in **JavaScript (MERN), TypeScript, and Next.js**, with experience building efficient and scalable applications.
-- 🤝 Currently collaborating on an exciting **project-based course** and a **research-based course** as part of my University curriculum.
-- 📱 Exploring the world of **React Native Development** to venture into mobile app development.
+- 🤖 Deepening my expertise in **Machine Learning, Data Science, and Large Language Models** to create impactful, intelligent solutions.
 - 🌱 Always learning and growing in the ever-evolving tech landscape.
 - 📍 Location: Dhaka, Bangladesh
 - 📧 Email: abdullahalraiyan4@gmail.com

 ### 🌟 What I'm Currently Working On:
-- 🌍 Exploring **Next.js** for building server-rendered React applications.
-- ✈️ Developing a mobile app to help students manage their courses.
-- 📚 Learning **TypeScript** to enhance my JavaScript skills.
+- 🧠 Exploring **Machine Learning, Data Analysis, and AI/LLM-powered projects**.
+- 📊 Building data-driven tools and experimenting with intelligent systems.
+- 🌍 Applying full-stack expertise to integrate AI/ML solutions into web applications.

 ## 🌐 Socials: